edwinv87/featclust/README.md

 ### File Description
 The FeatClust package contains several python files.
 A description of the files if as follows:
 1. SingleCell.py - This file contains the implementation of SingleCell class which manages single cell datasets.
-2. PlotFunctions - THis file contains functions for creating two types of plots.
+2. PlotFunctions.py - This file contains functions for creating two types of plots.
+3. UtilFunctions.py - Contains some utility functions for pre-processing and normalization of single cell dataset.
+4. PairwiseDists.py - Contains functions for computing pairwise distances and kernels between cells.
+Various distances are included.
+5. Transformations.py - Contains functions to perform PCA (and in the future other types of transformations) on the dataset.